 Incidentally, Michael normally uses the word Tao in place of God (depending on the beliefs of those listening) because God is usually personified as a judgmental and hierarchical male figure.
 They may also use the word God to signify the overall consciousness of the manifest universe, as opposed to its source in the dimensionless Tao.
 In that case, we are each part of both the Tao and God.
 As microcosmic individuals, we are sparks or units of the Tao experiencing this universe as separate essences.
 God could be seen as the macrocosmic individual, the larger “chunk” of the Tao who, as a whole, inhabits this universe and experiences the overall expansion and lessons the Tao seeks.

 Can we hear more about planes?

 You understand that this is an extensive subject.
 The time in planes is presently misunderstood.
-The planes are different levels, as in ladders, though your time concepts are being misinterpreted.
+The planes of existence are different levels, as in ladders, though your time concepts are being misinterpreted.

 You are now living in your time, and yesterday and tomorrow are all the same, going on now, as with today.
 Planes are ladders, steps, graduations.
 This is unclear because you cannot see above you.

 As you see yesterday, it is somewhat clearer to you how you are misusing energies.
 And yet, if in the right place, you can see tomorrow, as it is all happening now.